medplum/medplum/packages/docs/docs/app/bots.md

 - Adding default values to blank or missing properties
 - Custom data validation for custom business rules
 - Creating communications for new patients
-- Creating communications for new lab results or reports
+- Creating notifications for new lab results or reports
 - Creating one or more resources for a Questionnaire Response

 These capabilities would normally require writing custom code, HTTP servers, webhooks, and managing credentials for a separate service.

 By using Bots, the entire logic is self contained and managed in one place.
-Like all FHIR resources in Medplum, the Bot resource is versioned with full history tracking, so you can see exactly what changed over time.
+Like all FHIR resources in Medplum, the [Bot resource](https://app.medplum.com/Bot) is versioned with full history tracking, so you can see exactly what changed over time.

+We have a full suite of detailed [Bot tutorials](https://docs.medplum.com/tutorials/bots/intro) that go through use cases in detail.

 ## Create your first bot

 **Note:** Bots are disabled by default.
-Contact your account manager if you'd like to learn more.
+Contact your info@medplum.com if you'd like to learn more.

 **Note:** Bots are restricted to Project administrators.
 If you do not have access, contact your Project administrator.

-First, go to the Bot resources using the top-left menu and then click "Bots".

-Next, click on the "New..." button.
+Create a Bot from the [Project Admin panel](https://app.medplum.com/admin/project).

 Enter a Bot name.
 For the first version of our Bot, let's enter the code: